aflansburg/bearhugs/README.md

 ![runtime-screenshot](./bearhugs/assets/screenshots/screenshot-1.png)

+### Data Privacy w/ OpenAI's API
+Per their documentation:
+'OpenAI will not use data submitted by customers via our API to train or improve our models, unless you explicitly decide to share your data with us for this purpose.`

 ## Exporting Bear Notes to markdown

 You can provide the `export-markdown` argument to the script to export all of your notes individually to markdown files should you wish to feed them to a tool like [mem.ai](https://mem.ai).